The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Unitarity and Radiation-Reaction

 for the integrated momenta.
 Since the massless momentum $k$ will mostly remain as a spectator in the following manipulations let us also introduce a shorthand notation for its on-shell phase space integration,

 Our basic ingredient \eqref{3pcbasic} will be the $2\to 3$ tree-level amplitude in Eq.~(3.1) of~\cite{DiVecchia:2020ymx}, which had been obtained from the low energy limit of a string amplitude in a toroidal compactification.
-In this way it naturally includes the contribution of the dilaton, together with vectors and scalars arising in the Kaluza--Klein compactification, as well as those of the graviton.
+In this way it naturally includes the contributions of the dilaton, of vectors and scalars arising in the Kaluza--Klein compactification, and of the graviton.
 To include all such contributions simultaneously, we find it convenient to formally promote all spacetime indices $\mu,\nu,\ldots$ to $10$-dimensional ones $M,N,\ldots$ according to conventions specified below.
-The tree-level contribution to $\mathcal A^{(5)}$ in the classical limit reproduces the result of~\cite{Goldberger:2016iau,Luna:2017dtq,Mogull:2020sak} and can be then written in the following convenient form,
+The tree-level contribution to $\mathcal A^{(5)}$ in the classical limit reproduces the result of~\cite{Goldberger:2016iau,Luna:2017dtq,Mogull:2020sak} and can be then written in the following convenient form,\footnote{The full theory also allows for other $2\to3$ processes involving fermionic external states.
+However, these would yield contributions that are subleading in the limit of small momentum transfer.}

 the quantity $\beta$ is defined in~\eqref{eq:betan8gr} below depending on the theory under consideration.
 The main feature of~\eqref{GGG2} is that it satisfies $k_M \mathcal{A}_{0}^{(5)MN} = k_N \mathcal A_{0}^{(5)MN}=0$ for arbitrary values of the free index, which makes the calculations in general dimensions easier~\cite{KoemansCollado:2019ggb,Kosmopoulos:2020pcd}.
 Notice that the terms proportional to $\beta$ and the remaining terms are independently gauge invariant.
 It is also symmetric in its two spacetime indices, $\mathcal A_0^{(5)MN}=\mathcal A_{0}^{(5)N M}$.